phivk/trialogue/README.md

 https://phivk.github.io/trialogue/dist/Twine2/Trialogue/format.js

-## Changes From Paloma
+## ⚠️ Changes From Paloma

-- chat layout, including rendering links in passages in separate UserResponsePanel
+- Chat layout, including rendering links in separate UserResponsePanel
-- speaker tags
+- Speaker tags; every passage must have one tag starting with "speaker-" (e.g. "speaker-bot" or "speaker-president").
-- helper function to show a passage delayed based on it's text length `story.showDelayed(idOrName);`.
+- Helper function to show a passage delayed based on it's text length `story.showDelayed(idOrName);`.
+This is helpful to display a next passage without requiring user input, e.g. have two bot speakers reply to each other.
 Add this code to the passage text:

 ```
 <%